I. Grade Change Request and Academic Disputes

 II.
 Formal Appeals Process for Academic Grade Disputes

 If the grade dispute is not resolved at the level of the School Chair, the student must submit a formal appeal form with supporting documentation in writing to the Question & Answer Center.
-The Question & Answer Center is located on all Daytona state College Campuses.
-The Question and Answer center staff will forward the appeal to the appropriate Associate Vice President for review and decision.
+The Question & Answer Center is located on all Daytona State College campuses.
+The Question and Answer Center staff will forward the appeal to the appropriate Associate Vice President for review and decision.
 The student will be notified of the decision in writing.
-If the student is satisfied with the decision the matter is closed.
+If the student is satisfied with the decision, the matter is closed.
 If the student is not satisfied with the decision, the matter moves to the administrative review process.
-Reasonable accommodations will be made for distance learning students who are not able to attend meetings on one of the College campuses.
+Reasonable accommodations will be made for distance learning students who are not able to attend meetings on one of the college's campuses.

 Administrative Review Process for Academic Grade Disputes

-If the student is not satisfied with the decision made by the Associate Vice President, the student may request an administrative review process to the Vice President of Academic Affairs and /or the Senior Vice President of Enrollment/Student Development.
+If the student is not satisfied with the decision made by the Associate Vice President, the student may request an administrative review process to the Vice President of Academic Affairs and/or the Vice President of Student Development.
 The student must submit a written request and explain the reason for the administrative review.
-The Vice Presidents will review the written request and make an appropriate decision.
-The student will be notified of the decision in writing.
+The vice presidents will review the written request and make an appropriate decision.
+The student will be notified of the final decision in writing.
 Please see the most recent student handbook for detailed information.